mustafahakkoz/Advertisement-CTR-Prediction/README.md

 - We also tried Decision Tree, XGBoost, catboost and lightGBM with several parameters but they didn’t work out due to memory errors.

 - This repo only contains of final versions.
 Experiments are implemented in kaggle platform.
-All of the notebooks including scratches also can be found in [this kaggle link](https://www.kaggle.com/hakkoz/notebooks) with `CTR` tag.
+All of the notebooks including scratches also can be found in [this kaggle link](https://www.kaggle.com/hakkoz/notebooks) with `CTR` tag in the name.